zot/CubeCreate/master_django/README.txt

         SESSION_ENGINE = "django.contrib.sessions.backends.db"

-    in settings.cfg, which will store sessions in the db (the default) rather than files, which are usually faster.
+    in settings.json, which will store sessions in the db (the default) rather than files, which are usually faster.